ROUND DANCING — CHOREOGRAPHED BALLROOM

 qqs; qqs; qqs; qqs;

 This is a long figure that flows especially well.
-Essentially, it is an Alemana that is considerably overturned to put the woman behind the man into a woman's right varsouvienne position, R/R and L/L hands joined (2 measures).
-Then you do sweetheart rocks to move the woman from one side to the other (2 measures (or more)).
+Essentially, it is an Alemana that is considerably overturned to put the woman behind the man into a man's varsouvienne position (M in front & to lady's R side), R/R and L/L hands joined (2 measures).
+Then you do sweetheart rocks to move the lady from one side to the other (2 measures (or more).
 It is as though the man is drying his back with a big, fluffy towel.

-So, in open facing position with R/R hands joined, step fwd L (woman bk R), rec R, sd L raising right hands (W sd & fwd R beginning to turn RF), -; bk R (woman XLIF of R turning under raised R hands), rec L (W fwd R turning), sd R (W fwd L CW around behind man to his left side and joining left hands) -; At this point, you are in varsouvienne position, woman behind and to the left, man in front and to the right, all hands joined.
+So, in open facing position with R/R hands joined, step fwd L (woman bk R), rec R, cl L raising right hands (W sd & fwd R beginning to turn RF), -; bk R (woman XLIF of R turning under raised R hands), rec L trng 1/4 LF (W fwd R turning), sd R (W fwd L CW around behind man to his left side and joining left hands) -; At this point, you are in M's varsouvienne position, lady behind and to the left, man in front and to the right, all hands joined.

-Now the "towel" part—check back L and look at partner (woman check fwd R), rec R, sd L moving to the woman's left side, -; check back R and again look at partner (W fwd L), rec L, sd R moving back to woman's right side, -;
+Now the "towel" part (measures 3 & 4)—check back L and look at partner (woman check fwd R), rec R, sd L moving to the woman's left side, -; check back R and again look at partner (W fwd L), rec L, sd R moving back to woman's right side, -;

 Cucaracha